New strong lensing modelling of SDSS J2222+2745 enhanced with VLT/MUSE spectroscopy: Results and discussion

-SDSS 2222 is a relatively low-mass lens cluster, with an X-ray luminosity in the group regime, a quite complex morphology and a fairly small number of securely identified \textit{point-like} multiple image constraints.
-We note that current strong lensing models suffer from important degeneracies between several model parameters.
-In particular, we have verified that the $y$ coordinate value of the main DM halo is correlated to those of its velocity dispersion and ellipticity, and to the mass contribution of the sub-halo component to the lens total mass.
-We have thus further investigated the impact of relaxing or tightening the prior on the $y$ coordinate value of the main DM halo (from $1\arcsec$ to $10\arcsec$ from the BCG).
-We have found that models for which a larger $y$ value is favoured (i.e., with a cluster DM halo more distant from the luminous counter-part) require a rounder (i.e., less elliptical) DM halo, with a more massive sub-halo component.
-Despite these degeneracies, the different lens models yield consistent, within the statistical uncertainties, projected total mass profiles, normalisations of the $\sigma_0$-F160W sub-halo scaling relation, and critical lines (e.g., at the redshift of the QSO), showing that these global quantities and features are robustly reconstructed.
+SDSS 2222 is a relatively low-mass lens cluster, with an X-ray luminosity in the group regime, a complex morphology, and a fairly small number of securely identified {`point-like'} multiple image constraints.
+We note that current SL models suffer from important degeneracies between several model parameters.
+In particular, we verified that the $y$ coordinate value of the main DM halo is correlated to those of its velocity dispersion and ellipticity, and the mass contribution of the sub-halo component to the lens total mass.
+We thus further investigated the impact of relaxing or tightening the prior on the $y$ coordinate value of the main DM halo (from $1\arcsec$ to $10\arcsec$ from the BCG).
+We find that models for which a larger $y$ value is favoured (i.e. with a cluster DM halo more distant from the luminous counterpart) require a rounder (i.e. less elliptical) DM halo, with a more massive sub-halo component.
+Despite these degeneracies (as illustrated in Fig. \ref{fig:posterior} for \texttt{ES-Model} and \texttt{NoES-Model-zspec}), the different lens models yield projected total mass profiles, normalisations of the $\sigma_0$--F160W sub-halo scaling relation, and critical lines (e.g. at the redshift of the QSO) that are consistent within the statistical uncertainties, showing that these global quantities and features are robustly reconstructed.